ssstier/tictactoe/README.md

 ## Overview

-Tic-Tac-Toe Online is a **desktop application** designed to offer both online and offline gameplay options.
-Play against global opponents or play a CPU.
+Tic-Tac-Toe Online is a **desktop application** that offers both online and offline gameplay options.
+Play against global opponents or play a CPU!

 For your security, all online communications, including real-time chat, are **secured with TLS encryption**.